Breast Imaging

 The imaging team at Dupont Hospital has years of imaging and breast care experience and understands not only the technical aspects of their job, but also the emotional components.
 When we greet you, we’ll begin talking with you, assessing your comfort level, explaining the process in detail and taking the time necessary to answer your questions.

 Dupont Hospital and Summit Radiology work with three types of biopsy technology: stereotactic biopsy, ultrasound guided biopsy and MRI.
 Each has unique strengths, and which one we use is determined by your physician depending upon what we're looking at.
-Talk with your doctor or with our staff so that you fully understand your plan of care.
+Talk with your doctor or with a member of the staff so that you fully understand your plan of care.

 After the procedure, you may need to stay in the room for a few minutes so we can ensure the insertion point is closing properly.
 After just a few minutes, we'll apply a bandage and you'll be ready to leave.